Who Is Responsible? Self-Adaptation Under Multiple Concurrent Failures With Unknown Faults in Complex Robotic Systems: Discussion

-\revtext{We see that there is no configuration that decreases the system down time significantly.
-This is due to the fact that in every configuration of our managing system and in every combination of detected uncertainties, \ac{ros} nodes will be restarted or redeployed to resolve this uncertainty.
-While the system is operational again after this strategy, considering the dependency graph or the system impact significantly decreases the number of redeploys, as described earlier.
+We show in \Cref{tab:ablation-study-eval} the improvement of adding one component for the planning algorithm to an existing configuration while displaying whether the result has statistical significance.
+In this table the configuration $\{D,C,S\}_2$ extends configuration $\{D,C,S\}_1$ by considering the respective parameter. \revtext{As in} \Cref{tab:ablation-study}, $\{D,C,S\}$ \revtext{denotes the usage of dependency graph (D), criticality level (C), and system impact (S)}.
+The percentage difference of the respective metric, when comparing $\{D,C,S\}_2$ to $\{D,C,S\}_1$, is shown and color-coded to indicate improvement or deterioration.
+To report statistical significance, we calculate an ANOVA with post hoc tests, pairwise t-tests and tukey alpha value correction (with a 95\% significance level).
+The configuration of the managing system is defined as fixed factor, while the individual metrics are dependent variables.
+Values that are not statistically significant are marked with a gray background.
+Table \ref{tab:ablation-study-eval} shows that in the performed pairwise comparison of the considered parameters, the number of unnecessary redeploys, the reaction time, and the strategy success rate are influenced with statistical significance.
+Especially when adding the system impact to an arbitrary configuration of our approach, the number of unnecessary redeploys decreases significantly compared to the prior configuration.
+The opposite effect can be observed regarding the ratio of resolved failures, which decreases when adding system impact to the dependency graph and criticality level enabled.
+Both described effects can be explained by Equation \ref{eq:cost}: If system impact is not considered, the strategy with the highest probability of success \revtext{(redeployment in our case)} will be chosen first. \revtext{This might lead to the execution of expensive adaptations, even though cheaper ones could have resolved the failure as well, which are prioritized when considering the system impact.
+Consequently, expensive adaptations might be executed later, thus, in our example, reducing the number of unnecessary redeployments.} The reaction time can also be significantly reduced by considering system impact but only if the criticality level is considered as well.
+We see that there is no configuration that significantly reduces system downtime.
+This is due to the fact that in every configuration of our managing system and in every combination of detected failures, \ac{ros} nodes will be reactivated or redeployed to resolve this failure.
+While the system is operational again after executing this strategy, considering the dependency graph or the system impact significantly decreases the number of redeploys, as described earlier.
 Thus, we expect to see significant differences in this metric as well in a scenario in which there is a significant difference between a redeploy and a restart.
-An exemplary situation for this would be if there is the need for establishing a connection to hardware components or other calibration sequences that only need to be executed when configuring a ROS node and not also when activating it (see ROS Lifecycle nodes in \Cref{sssec:planning}).
-If no dependency graph is used, redeploys of multiple nodes are executed simultaneously which does not increase the system down time since the duration of redeploy is roughly equal for all nodes in our managed system. }
+An example for this would be the need to establish a connection to hardware components or other calibration sequences that only need to be executed when configuring a component and not also when activating it.
+If no dependency graph is used, redeploys of multiple nodes are executed simultaneously, which does not increase the system downtime since the duration of redeploy is roughly equal for all nodes in SUNSET.